ihsoft/TimberbornModsUnity/Assets/PipetteTool/StaticFiles/ThunderstorePackage/README.md

 ## How to use

 The pipette button will be added to the bottom bar.
-You can also use CTRL + CLICK to activate it without the button.
+You can also use CTRL + CLICK on any building or plant to activate it without the button.

 ## Installing